openthread/wpantund/README.md

     Successfully formed!
     $

-And now if we check the status, we will see a lot more information:
+Now if we check the status, we will see more information:

     $ sudo wpanctl status
     wpan0 => [